 Irrevocable trusts are difficult to change.
 Reasons you might benefit from an irrevocable trust are:

-But if you generally just want to protect your assets or have something in place to distribute your property in case you become incapacitated, a revocable trust might still meet your needs.
+But if you generally just want a safe way to pass assets or to have something in place to distribute your property in case you become incapacitated, a revocable trust might still meet your needs.
 A living revocable trust will still ensure your assets are passed down properly and that your heirs don’t spend the money at once, if that’s a concern.

 Recession-proof your money.
 Get the free ebook.

 Get the all-new ebook from Easy Money by Policygenius: 50 money moves to make in a recession.

 Elissa Suh is a personal finance editor at Policygenius in New York City.
 She has researched and written extensively about finance and insurance since 2019, with an emphasis in esate planning and mortgages.
 Her writing has been cited by MarketWatch, CNBC, and Betterment.

 Elissa has a B.A. in Film Studies from Barnard College.